stephenberry/glaze/docs/networking/http-client.md

 - The client automatically pools connections for better performance when making multiple requests to the same host
 - Multiple worker threads are used internally to handle concurrent requests
-- The connection pool has a configurable limit (default: 10 connections per host)
+- The connection pool has a configurable limit (default: 10 connections per host), which can be adjusted using the `http_client::options::max_connections` option.
 - Connections are automatically returned to the pool when requests complete successfully